 Signs include mild depression, drowsiness, paralysis of the throat, blindness, circling, staggering, and a reluctance to stand.
 The signs may last several hours or several weeks, but are usually present 1 to 2 days.
 Brain damage is characteristic.
 Liver damage can be seen and lead to jaundice.
 Horses may develop leukoencephalomalacia from prolonged exposure to very small amounts of fumonisins in the diet.

 No treatment is available.
 Avoiding moldy corn is the only prevention, although this is difficult because the corn may not look moldy or it may be part of a mixed feed.
-However, because most of the toxin is present in broken or small, poorly formed kernels, fumonisin concentration can be markedly reduced by cleaning grain to remove the screenings.
-Corn suspected of containing fumonisins should not be fed to horses.
+However, because most of the toxin is present in broken or small, poorly formed kernels, fumonisin concentration can be markedly reduced by cleaning grain to remove the smaller particles.
+Corn suspected of containing fumonisins should not be fed to horses or pigs.
+Cattle, sheep, and poultry are considerably less susceptible to fumonisins.

 Lupines cause 2 distinct forms of poisoning—lupine poisoning and lupinosis.
 Lupine poisoning is a nervous syndrome caused by bitter lupines.
 Lupinosis is a mycotoxic disease characterized by liver damage and jaundice, caused mainly by sweet lupines.
 Lupinosis is important in Australia and South Africa and also has been reported in New Zealand and Europe.
 Livestock and occasionally horses are affected.

 The fungus that causes mycotoxic lupinosis is Phomopsis leptostromiformis.
 It produces sunken stem lesions that contain black masses, and it also affects the pods and seeds.
-The fungus also grows well on dead lupine material (haulm, pods, stubble) under favorable conditions, especially after rain.
+The fungus also grows well on dead lupine material (stems, seed pods, stubble) under favorable conditions, especially after rain.
+Early signs are reduced appetite and depression.
 Complete loss of appetite and jaundice are the major signs.
 In severe outbreaks, deaths occur in 2 to 14 days.
 Feeding of moldy lupine material, together with signs and increased blood levels of liver enzymes, strongly indicate lupinosis.

 Lupine fodder material should be monitored frequently for characteristic black spot fungal infestation, especially after rains.